DanielOgorchock/ST_Anything/README.md

   - On Mac, it's located in `~/Documents/Arduino/`.
   - On Windows, it's located in `C:\Users\yourusername\Documents\Arduino`.
 - Look inside the `Arduino/Sketches` folder of the repo.
-- Copy and paste all of the `ST_Anything_Multiples...` sketch folders into your local Arduino sketches directory.
+- Copy and paste all of the `ST_Anything_...` sketch folders into your local Arduino sketches directory.
 If you haven't created any sketches, you may not see the folder.
 In this case, feel free to create it.
 - Look inside the `Arduino/libraries` folder of the repo.
 - Copy and paste both the `ST_Anything` and `SmartThings` folders (as well as all of the other library folders) into your local Arduino libraries directory.
 - Open one of the ST_Anything_Multiples_xxxxx.ino sketches for the hardware you're using and see if it successfully compiles.